EdDataScienceEES/tutorial-jackegriffin/index.md

-## Welcome to my R Coding Club tutorial on Package Literacy in R!
+## Welcome to my R Coding Club tutorial on Advanced Package Literacy in R!

 `R` is an incredibly powerful tool, but let's face it - the true magic of `R` lies in the rich ecosystem of packages available.
 Think of each `R` package as a specialised toolbox, with each one tailored for specific tasks.
 From wrangling messy data sets to building beautiful visualisations or running complex statistical models, there is likely a package that can make your life easier.
 Yet from this we can be susceptible to something called **package fatigue** (I may coin this term as my own).
 With a wide range of choices comes an uncertainty as to what to use.
 Alas, this tutorial is here to help you navigate some of the less used packages to help you build confidence and get to grips with the package world of `R`.